Research Methods IV

 Overall aims and purpose

 This module builds upon the techniques for quantitative research methods and data analysis that you have learned so far in your degree.
-The module will start with a short recap of quantitative statistics that you have previously covered, it will then cover one-way ANOVA, factorial ANOVA, ANCOVA and MANOVA and non-parametric statistics.
-Lectures will also cover experimental design and Ethics in Psychology research.
-This module includes 2 hour/week lecture plus a 1-hour laboratory session.
+The module will start with a short recap of quantitative statistics that you have previously covered.
+It will then cover one-way ANOVA before moving on to factorial ANOVA, ANCOVA and non-parametric statistics.
+This module includes an interactive 2 hour/week lecture plus a 1-hour seminar session, where you will have the chance to practice running the different tests you have learnt during the lecture analysing the data.
+You are highly encouraged to attend the seminar as it will help you understand the content of the lecture in-depth as well as prepare you for the practical mid-term assessment.
 In addition, this module includes weekly POPPS sessions.
-You are required to attend the lectures as well as the laboratory and POPPS groups, in which attendance will be taken.
+You are required to attend the lectures as well as the seminars and POPPS groups, in which attendance will be taken.
 This module is a core module, meaning that you must pass with a mark of >40% to continue to Year 3.

 Good review of the literature, written in a clear, concise, and correct manner.
 Good use of evidence to support the points made.